-We draw attention to Note 1 to the financial statements which indicates that the Company is exploring new business opportunities.
-Its current activities comprise mainly of transferring assets related to its previous development bank operations to Banco de Oro Unibank, Inc. (BDO) and Philippine Deposit Insurance Corporation (PDIC) in accordance with the Memorandum of Agreement (MOA) among the parties.
-Thus, the Company continuously incurs losses resulting in a capital deficiency amounting to ₱145.1 million and ₱144.2 million as at December 31, 2021 and 2020, respectively.
+We draw attention to Note 1 to the financial statements, which indicates that the Company's current activities comprise mainly of complying with the Memorandum of Agreement (MOA) by transferring assets related to its previous development banking operations to Banco de Oro Unibank, Inc. (BDO) and Philippine Deposit Insurance Corporation (PDIC) in accordance with the MOA among the parties.
+Thus, the Company continuously incurs losses resulting to a capital deficiency amounting to P149.8 million and P145.1 million as at December 31, 2022 and 2021, respectively.
 These events indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-The actions being taken by the Company to address this matter are discussed in Note 1.
+To revitalize the Company, revert to an operating status, and reduce its capital deficiency, the Company carried on with its efforts to pursue prospective transactions.
+Moreover, the Company's majority stockholder continues to provide the necessary financial support to sustain the Company's operations.
+These actions being taken by the Company to address its ability to continue as a going concern are discussed in Note 1 to the financial statements.

 Our opinion is not modified in respect of this matter.